-Modern Marimba is committed to dismantling white supremacy by amplifying and reclaiming the musical voices of living, formerly living, and collective people who have been muted throughout western history.
+Modern Marimba is committed to dismantling oppression by removing obstacles in our organization that harm marginalized people.
 This means that our Board of Directors, music creators, educators, and staff understand that Modern Marimba is openly committed to anti-oppression and anti-racism through work that directly benefits our local community.

 If we cannot adhere to this policy, Modern Marimba will dismantle at the end of the 2024/2025 season, and its assets will be transferred to non-profit organizations in Sarasota committed to justice and peace through anti-oppression and anti-racism.